 Coast stations may transmit the call twice on the same calling frequency with an interval of at least 45 s between the two calls, provided that they receive no acknowledgement within that interval.

-If the station called does not acknowledge the call after the second transmission, the call may be transmitted again on the same frequency after a period of at least 30 min or on another calling frequency after a period of at least 5 min.
+If the station called does not acknowledge the call after the second transmission, the call may be transmitted again on the same frequency or another calling frequency after a period of at least 10 min.

-4.4 Preparation for exchange of traffic
+A4-4.4 Preparation for exchange of traffic